salaee/RosRobotNavigation/README.md

 I designed the following envrionment to see how the robot behaves. <br> <br>
 ![World](https://github.com/salaee/RosRobotNavigation/blob/master/comp6912_project_world/world/autolab.png "World") <br> <br>
 ### How to run
-Operating System: Ubuntu 14.04.1 LTS
+Operating System: Ubuntu 14.04.1 LTS <br>
-Copy the folders in your project files(i.e. ~/catkin_ws/src/), and then you might need to do the following
+Copy the folders in your project files(i.e. ~/catkin_ws/src/), and then you might need to do the following:
 ```sh
 $ cd ~/catkin_ws
 $ source devel/setup.bash